• Skip to primary navigation

 For this half term (and probably the one after Christmas) we start the process of waking the girls 15 minutes earlier.
 They don’t get up straightaway so have 10 minutes of lying half conscious – Saves so many arguments and rushing around when they should have left the house 10 minutes ago!

 Its not all about throwing money and treats at the kids, after Christmas is around the corner and my girls are fortunate to receive plenty of presents from the Big Red Guy.
-Occasional treats can help during a busy week or a day thats filled with wet PE lessons and plenty of homework.
-Hasbro provided Tara with some essentials in a school survival pack to make her long autumn term that much sweeter.
-Safe to say she adores her blue personalised backpack (other colours available) I’m almost certain the teacher loves it too as its easy to spot in the cloakroom.
+Occasional treats, like custom baseball jerseys for older children can help during a busy week or a day thats filled with wet PE lessons and plenty of homework.
+Tara got some essentials in a school survival pack to make her long autumn term that much sweeter.
+Safe to say she adores her blue personalised backpacks (other colours available) I’m almost certain the teacher loves it too as it’s easy to spot in the cloakroom.

 Tara also loves her personalised pencil case and notebook – She is allowed to bring her own stationery in for the first time this term so perfect timing.
 Tara also received a selection of mini toys: Yellies (Super cute and run when you yell at them – Apologies to everyone who heard her in the Premier Inn we were in!), Mini My Little Pony, Lock Stars (kept her entertained for hours) and a rather strange Lost Kitties box (Your kids will love the feel of the goo inside!)